 Getting your security deposit back

 Landlords are now required to return your security deposit within 14 days of you moving out.
-If any amount is withheld for damages, the landlord is required to provide an itemized receipt describing the damage and the cost to repair it.
-If this receipt isn’t issued within 14 days of you moving out, the full security deposit must be returned to you.
+If any amount is withheld for damages, they’re required to provide an itemized receipt describing the damage and the cost to repair it.
+If this receipt isn’t issued within 14 days of your departure, the full security deposit must be returned to you.

 If you’re about to move out, you have the right to have your landlord inspect the apartment with you present.
 At the inspection, the landlord must alert you to anything that needs to be cleaned or repaired, so you can take care of the issues yourself and prevent the costs from being taken out of your security deposit.